 Ama Dablam is considered to be the most technical & complicated to climb.
 The mountaineers have to cross-difficult ice rocks and vertical snow climbing on their climbing path.
 Mountaineers usually have to pitch 3 high camps on the mass of mount Ama Dablam 6856m.

 To reach the first camp from base camp, the climbers have to pass the toughest and the difficult passing through the difficult saddle ridges; and then should spin to the north climbing up through the rocky land and through the boulder.
 From Camp I - one has to cross the rocky sink and should climb the ridge via to the fixed lines to Camp II.
 From Camp II after crossing over severe rocks and ridge which lead you to a camp II.
-The Ama Dablam climbing route from Camp II is mostly with the steep mixed alleyways of rock, ice and snow.
-The route leads to the slope, climb to snow ground and then passes through steep snow and ice channel, then finally along the snow ridge go to Camp III.
+The Ama Dablam climbing route from Camp II is mostly steep mixed alleyways of rock, ice and snow.
+The route leads to the slope, climbs to snow ground and then passes through steep snow and ice channels, then finally along the snow ridge go to Camp III.
 From Camp III to the summit, it is a steep climb on snow and ice to the right of a huge hanging glacier.
 After scaling the summit, we return back to base camp.